chenshenyi/FoxSwift/README.md

   <img src="Resource/icon.png" width="120"/>
 </p>

+> We are currently conducting a significant refactoring in a [separate branch](https://github.com/chenshenyi/FoxSwift/tree/TimChen/feat/FoxSwiftServer#).
+>
+> This work includes:
+> - Migrating to **Swift Package Manager** (SPM)
+> - Setting up a **SignalServer using Swift**
+>
+> The main branch will not be maintained while this experimental work continues.
+We'll merge changes once the refactoring is stable and tested.

 # FoxSwift

 FoxSwift is a meeting app for iOS with features like creating meetings, joining meetings, speech recognition, and whiteboard.
 It is built using Swift and Firebase.